 Normally, if you cut your foot or get a blister, you notice and take care to keep the wound clean and dry while it heals.
 However, if you have diabetes, you may have lost sensation in your feet, and a small blister could turn into an infected ulcer with potentially dangerous repercussions.
-Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS — the gifted podiatrists at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado — offer expert wound care and general diabetic foot care.
-Call or schedule a consultation online today.
+Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS — the gifted podiatrists at Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado — offer expert wound care and general diabetic foot care.
+Call the office nearest you, or schedule a consultation online today.

 Blood sugar that’s consistently high can cause several other health problems, including nerve damage.
 The nerve damage is often worse in your extremities and causes numbness, so you don’t notice heat, cold, or injuries.

 Diabetes can also dry out your skin, leading to cracking and other minor injuries.
 This not only increases your risk of a foot injury but makes it less likely that you will notice the injury.

 Diabetes also inhibits your body’s healing response, which could lead to complications and infection.
 When left untreated, wounds can get worse, turning into deep, abscessed ulcers rife with an infection that could eventually lead to amputation of your toes, foot, or leg.

 The podiatrists at Rocky Mountain Foot and Ankle Center offer comprehensive diabetic foot and wound care services.